 In 1986, Suzette graduated from the University of Houston with a Bachelor of Science in Industrial Engineering.
 Caldwell’s professional career as an environmental engineer in the public and private sectors spans over 17 years.
 As an entrepreneur, she owned TC Consulting Group, Inc., an environmental consulting company.
 In September 1997, Governor George W. Bush appointed Caldwell to the University of Houston System Board of Regents.
 Caldwell is also included in the ordained ministry process of the United Methodist Church.

-Presently, she serves as Associate Pastor for The Windsor Village Church Family, which has more than 14,000 members, and Board Chair and President for The Prayer Institute, a non-profit community-based organization that prays for the Houston metropolitan area and has taught thousands of people, nationally and internationally how to pray based on the Model Prayer (the Lord’s Prayer).
+Presently, she serves as the Senior Pastor for The Windsor Village Church Family, which has more than 14,000 members, and Board Chair and President for The Prayer Institute, a non-profit community-based organization that prays for the Houston metropolitan area and has taught thousands of people, nationally and internationally how to pray based on the Model Prayer (the Lord’s Prayer).
 Caldwell is the Team Lead for The Bible Study in North Houston and the What-a-Study in Memorial Houston.
 She serves on the InternCP Global Alliance Advisory Board in South Korea.
 She has prayed for and taught people from all walks of life how to command God's will for their lives by praying using the Lord's Prayer, and has witnessed miraculous answers to prayer.
 Under her leadership, The Prayer Institute has actively carried out its mission to take the world by prayer through its participation in local, national and international events, including the Greater Houston Prayer Breakfast, the National Day of Prayer, Global Alliance World Conference and two presidential inaugurations.
 In 2005, Caldwell led a chaplaincy team to pray for Hurricane Katrina victims at the George R. Brown Convention Center, and she coordinated national prayer calls and online prayer efforts during Hurricane Harvey in 2017 and Hurricanes Florence and Michael in 2018.
 She has also led prayer campaigns using strategic written prayers which have initiated and sustained powerful changes, including the development of a history-making 234-acre community in underserved central Southwest Houston.
 In 2017, Caldwell served as one of the inaugural organizers of Courageous Conversations to foster conversations on race relations.

 Caldwell was recognized as the 2011 Author of the Year for her book, Praying to Change Your Life, which was on the Best Sellers List for African-American authors.
 She is also the author of Kingdom Words to Change Your Life, What Would Jesus Say?: Biblical Confessions for Teens, Kingdom Words to Change a Teen’s Life: Biblical Confessions for Parents and Guardians to Speak Over Teens, and I Can Pray!, a children’s book for ages one year to eight years.